 - A for excellent work 4 grade points per semester hour - B for above-average work 3 grade points per semester hour - C for average work 2 grade points per semester hour - CR for credit by examination.
-No hours attempted, no grade points - D for below-average work 1 grade point per semester hour - IS for satisfactory progress, work incomplete because of circumstances of an unusual nature beyond the control of the student - 0 grade points and 0 semester hours - becomes "F" if not completed within one semester.
-Summer is a bona fide semester. - F for unsatisfactory work 0 grade points and hours completed, no credit - IU for unsatisfactory progress, work incomplete 0 grade points becomes "F" if not completed and satisfactory grade obtained within one semester.
-An "IU" is calculated as a grade of "F" - NR for extenuating circumstances, when the student who fails to complete the work of a course has failed to contact the instructor, the instructor may assign a grade of "NR."
-An "NR" will have the same effect on the student's GPA as a grade of "IS".
-It is distinguished from the grade "IS" by the fact that an "NR" automatically changes to "F" on the last day to register for the next academic semester - P for pass-fail courses described in the "University Academic Policies" section - W for withdrawal after the Census Date.
-Withdrawal after the last day to drop cannot be approved and a grade of "F" is automatically recorded.
+No hours attempted, no grade points - D for below-average work 1 grade point per semester hour - for incomplete work.
+This grade should be given only with the approval of the dean or director and only for emergencies which occur after the last day to drop the class, such as circumstances of an unusual nature beyond the control of the student.
+Receives 0 grade points and 0 semester hours and becomes an "F" if not completed by the end of the following semester.
+Summer is a bona fide semester so a grade of "I" issued during a Spring semester must be completed by the end of the last Summer session.
+Note to instructors: If an instructor does not have a grade because the student has failed to attend the course at all and/or has not properly dropped the course; has failed to complete sufficient work to pass the course; fails to attend a sufficient number of class sessions; fails to attend the final exam; and/or fails to contact the instructor to justify any of these circumstances, the instructor will record an "F." - F for unsatisfactory work -0 grade points and hours completed, no credit - NR This grade is given only by the Registrar when the instructor fails to record a grade.
+An "NR" will have the same effect on the student's GPA as a grade of "I." NR automatically changes to an "F" if the instructor does not submit a change of grade form within two weeks.
+Note to instructors: If an instructor does not have a grade because the student has failed to attend the course at all and has not properly dropped the course; has failed to complete sufficient work to pass the course; fails to attend a sufficient number of class sessions; fails to attend the final exam; and/or fails to contact the instructor to explain any of these circumstances, the instructor will record an "F." - P for pass-fail courses described in the "University Academic Policies" section

+2009-2010 HBU Catalog Version Date 9/22/09 www.hbu.edu/catalog Page 63 of 317

+- W for complete withdrawal from the University after the Census Date or for dropping a class after the Census Date.
+Withdrawal from the University or dropping a class after the last day to drop a class will not be approved and a grade of "F" is automatically recorded.
 Complete withdrawal from the University is described in the section titled "Withdrawal Procedure from University" under University Academic Policies - X for courses audited no hours attempted, no hours earned, no grade points